Phase transitions in time complexity of Brownian circuits

 \subsection{Cost of Circuit Computation}

-Once the thermodynamic model of a circuit is defined, it becomes possible to discuss not only the energy cost but also the mathematical properties of the circuit.
-The mathematically defined measure of computational cost is called computational complexity, and the computational complexity of a logic circuit is referred to as circuit complexity.
-In computational complexity theory, complexity is characterized by a function $f(n)$ representing the maximum size of a required computational resource as a function of the input size $n$.
-While complexity is often measured in a single dimension, such as time or space, real physical systems do not always allow a straightforward equivalence between time and space.
-In practice, a computing system can be redesigned to reduce computation time at the expense of increased size of the system, but this trade-off depends on the design strategy.
-Therefore, there is no universal measure for comparing the original and redesigned systems using a single complexity measure determined only from the behavior of systems.
+Once the thermodynamic model of a circuit is defined, we can discuss not only the energy cost but also the circuit's mathematical properties.
+Computational complexity is a mathematically defined measure of computational cost; for logic circuits, it is referred to as circuit complexity.
+In computational complexity theory, complexity is characterized by a function $f(n)$, which represents the maximum size of the required computational resource as a function of the input size $n$.
+Although complexity is often measured in a single dimension, such as time or space, real physical systems do not always allow a straightforward equivalence between time and space.
+In practice, a computing system can be redesigned to reduce the computation time at the expense of increased system size; however, this trade-off depends on the design strategy.
+Therefore, no universal measure exists for comparing the original and redesigned systems using a single complexity measure determined only from the behavior of systems.